Choosing the best mountain bike is hard. There's loads of them. They all look similar yet different. Our expert panel of reviewers narrow things down.

 Which wheel size is best?

 This old chestnut.
-Again, we’re going to be mildly controversial and say that the difference between 650b bikes and 29er bikes isn’t as pronounced as you may have been lead to believe.
+Again, we’re going to be mildly controversial and say that the difference between 27.5in bikes and 29er bikes isn’t as pronounced as it was back in the mid ’00s.

 If you’re 6ft tall or over, you’re probably going to better served by a 29er.
-If you’re under 5ft 6″ then a 29er is likely going to feel too big.
+If you’re under 5ft 6in then a 29er is likely going to feel too big.
 Which is where the mullet bike, or MX, fits in.
 These models use a 29in wheel up front (for maximum stability, speed and rollover) paired with a 27.5in wheel at the back (to improve agility and bum clearance).
 They’re a great option for riders who want a fun, playful bike or have shorter legs.

 Which suspension design is best?

-Basically, bike companies have got all the kooky and plain bad designs out of their system now.
+Basically, bike companies have got most of the kooky, bad designs out of their system now.
 The differences between them are now extremely subtle.
 Learning about suspension theory and setup is more important.

 Geometry, geometry, geometry